-Each institution is expected to be willing to accept no fewer students than it exports, but in any case each institution agrees to accept at least 5 qualified students per year.
-An institution may, at its discretion; limit enrollment to 5 or more students per year, provided it accepts as many students as it exports.
+Each institution is expected to be willing to accept no fewer students than it exports, but in any case each institution agrees to accept up to 5 qualified students per year.
+An institution must accept as many students as it exports.

 What other institutional agreements are involved?

 It is understood that the host institution reserves the right to make exceptions to the agreement, for good and sufficient reason, in considering the eligibility of a given applicant; but as a matter of policy, each institution accepts the provisions of the agreement and indicates its willingness to work as consistently as possible within them.
 Where an exception is necessary, notification to the president of the home institution is expected as a matter of courtesy.

 Note: Some institutions have qualifying provisions to their participation, e.g., one-for-one exchange, exclusions from specific programs, limitation to undergraduate study, and limitation to specific institutions accepted for mutual participation.